Oak Ridge High School (Orlando, Florida): Campus

 The Campus has been expanded/remodeled since the founding of the school.
 During the summer of 2010, demolition began on the northern side of campus as the 600 building and "Fish Farm", which had been the Tech Ed building, was torn down to make room for the new school.
 The students are scheduled to move into the new building on a staggered schedule during the fall semester of the 2011-2012 school year.

 Extracurricular activities

-Activities available to Oak Ridge students include Athletic Training, AVID, Beta Club, JA Academy, Computer Programming and Gaming Club, Floetry Club, National Honor Society, AP Club, Robotics, SAFE Ambassadors, Science National Honor Society, Student Government, Yearbook, Courage Now, Youth 4 Change [Community Organizing & Social Justice] and Science Olympiad.
+Activities available to Oak Ridge students include Athletic Training, AVID, Beta Club, AFJROTC, JA Academy, Computer Programming and Gaming Club, Floetry Club, National Honor Society, AP Club, Robotics, SAFE Ambassadors, Science National Honor Society, Student Government, Yearbook, Courage Now, Youth 4 Change [Community Organizing & Social Justice] and Science Olympiad.

 Marching band

 The Oak Ridge Pioneer Marching Band is known as the Marching Pioneers.
-In the 2009 marching season, the band made state semi-finals in FMBC with their show "Spanish Fantasy", and got straight superiors in FBA.
+In the 2009 marching season, the band made state semi-finals in FMBC with their show "Spanish Fantasy," and got straight superiors in FBA.
 They have marched in parades including the Universal Studios Christmas Parade, the Downtown Christmas Parade and the Martin Luther King Jr. Day Parade.